 Children are encouraged to explore print within class.
 Children will begin to learn sounds from the second week into the school year.
 From this the children will be encourage to segment and blend simple words.
 Once the children have developed their knowledge they will begin to look at books and create their own stories.
 The children will read in small groups and one to one in class and will take books home to share with their family and friends.
 Books are sent home on Tuesdays and Fridays so please ensure your child's book is in school in these days.
 Children also go to the local library once a week.

 You can visit the link below to find over 250+ FREE ebooks!

 You are your child's role model if they see you enjoying reading it is likely that they will enjoy it to, if you want your child to be a good reader it is important that you take the time to read with them daily, no more than 5 to 10 mins is needed each night.

-Children will have Outdoor P.E. on a Thursday afternoon and Indoor P.E. on a Monday afternoon.
-The children will be developing their physical skills throughout the week both indoors and outdoor activities.
+Children will start P.E during Autumn 2 so please don't worry if your child doesn't have a kit yet.
+A letter will go out at the end of Autumn 1 to let you know what your child will need and when.
 PE kits are to be taken home every half term to be washed.
 Please remember that no earrings are to be worn during P.E. to avoid accidents, if your child is unable to take their earrings out please provide them with plasters to cover the studs.

 Please note children are responsible for taking their earrings out, looking after them and putting them back in as well as putting plasters on their ears as staff are not allowed to do this.